 PERSONAL STATEMENT

 In addition to the Writing Component, each applicant must submit a Personal Statement.
-This statement is intended to offer applicants an opportunity to share information about their background, identity, life or work experiences, areas of legal interest, or other relevant information that will help them contribute to the work and the community of the Review.
+This statement is intended to offer applicants an opportunity to share information about their life experiences, work experiences, areas of legal interest, or other relevant information that will help them contribute to the work and the community of the Review.
 More information about the Personal Statement will be available in the application packet.

 JOURNAL SELECTION COMPUTERIZED MATCH